-The station was supposed to be on from 7pm on Friday till 5am on Monday but after its first weekend on air, the station was troubled with hassle from the authorities and technical problems.
+The station was supposed to be on from 7 PM on Friday till 5 AM on Monday but after its first weekend on air, the stations was troubled with hassle from the authorities and technical problems.
 To get round these problems, on the 18th of July, SCR moved to 95 FM.
 However, they still seemed to suffer more problems than other stations with their signal varying from week to week, along with the amount of hours they were on.

-On the 21st May 1988 a new station was heard on 95 FM, Fresh FM, which again played soul, dance and house music across the weekend.
-Most of the DJ’s on Fresh FM were previously on Second City Radio and they also had the same mailing address.
+Fresh FM was first heard on 95 FM on the 21st May 1988 and again played soul, dance and house music across the weekend.
+Most of the DJs on Fresh FM were previously on Second City Radio and they also had the same mailing address.

 A wide variety of music was played, including obscure tracks and rare grooves.
 At one point, there was a show where new recording artists could get their records aired on Fresh FM.